 1 – Amazonico

-Top in our survey is a restaurant we, and everyone else in the industry, has been raving about for months now, Amazonico.
+Top in our survey is a restaurant we, and everyone else in the industry, has been raving about for a year now, Amazonico.

 ‘Has to be seen to be believed’ is an epithet too generously distributed, when it should really be reserved for places like Amazonico.
 The Berkeley Square restaurant is hot stuff, not because it’s in the Brazilian jungle but because in non-COVID times you can’t move for A-listers Instagramming.